 Sixteen of the world’s leading experts contributed to the report, which was funded by the governments of Australia, the Netherlands, and the United Kingdom, and carried out in partnership with the National Consortium for the Study of Terrorism and Responses to Terrorism (START), based at the University of Maryland.

-In the words of ICSR’s Director, Dr Peter Neumann, ‘Prisons are not just a threat – they can play a positive role in tackling problems of radicalisation and terrorism in society as a whole.
+In the words of ICSR’s Founding Director, Prof. Peter Neumann, ‘Prisons are not just a threat – they can play a positive role in tackling problems of radicalisation and terrorism in society as a whole.
 Many of the examples in the report demonstrate how.’

 The 2010 ICSR report ‘Prisons and Terrorism: Radicalisation and De-radicalisation in 15 Countries’ can be found here.